DanielKehoe/learn-rails-copilot/80_Rails_Composer.md

 replica of our tutorial application.
 When you build the other starter application, the options get more interesting.
-Rails Composer lets developers customize their starter applications for their favorite stack (we discussed stacks in the "Concepts" chapter in Book One).
+Rails Composer lets developers customize their starter applications for their favorite stack (we discussed stacks in the "Concepts" chapter in the book *Learn Ruby on Rails: First Steps*).

 Let's see what options we get when we build the powerful [rails-devise-roles](https://github.com/RailsApps/rails-devise-roles)